zinzy/zinzy.website-v3/content/page/Work and play.md

 ---
 title: "Work and play"
 layout: work
-description: I'm priviliged to be a designer, a mentor, and a community builder
+description: I'm a designer, a mentor, and a community builder
 ---

 I'm 17 years into a career in Information Technology.
 When I tell people I have an academic background in literary criticism and theology, it never fails to surprise them.
 For me, the analogies between reading a text, designing software, and designing shared spaces are myriad.